cuttage/Phonebook-Full-Stack/README.md

 1. Open a terminal window.

-2. Navigate to the root directory of the project.
+2. Navigate to the root directory of the project (make sure you are in the `frontend` directory).

 3. Run the following command to install the required dependencies: